Sunday, October 21, 2018

 Jesuits were told again in 1657 or 1658 that The Illinois numbered 20,000 men and lived in sixty villages, a report which was certainly exaggerated, but at this time, they, no doubt, were a numerous nation although the French called several different groups "Ilinois."
 However, the Iroquois continued their raids against them and other groups near Lake Michigan; it was reported in 1659 or 1660 that Lake Superior was lined with Algonquin tribes who had fled there to escape from the Iroquois.
 Likewise, The Illinois retreated westward, probably across the Mississippi, where they seem to have lived for a number of years.
 The Huron of the Tobacco Nation, who had also run away from the Iroquois, were kindly received by The Illinois at this time.
 Perhaps The Illinois ventured east of the Mississippi River at certain times because the Iroquois, searching for the Meskwaki (Fox) about

 1661, discovered the Illinois party and "killed a considerable number of them."
 This unfortunate group of The Illinois was certainly east of the Mississippi, but it seems that shortly after this date, they were forced to abandon their ancestral lands to the Iroquois beaver hunters.
 As The Illinois moved further into the territory of the Sioux, they made peace with them so that they might pass through their country and trade at Point Chagaouamigong or Saint-Esprit, near the western end of Lake Superior.
-As traders, The Illinois were quite well known, exchanging their Indian slaves with the Ottawa for muskets, powder, kettles, hatchets, and knives.
+As traders, The Illinois was quite well known, exchanging their Indian slaves with the Ottawa for muskets, powder, kettles, hatchets, and knives.

 After